Fall 2022 Supplemental Instruction Applications are open now!

 Are you interested in supporting a STEM course as a peer facilitator and learning mentor?
 Do you want to share your love of your subject with others?
-Consider applying to become a Supplemental Instructor for the Spring 2022 semester!
-The application is available right now and will close on December 8th.
+Consider applying to become a Supplemental Instructor for the Fall 2022 semester!
+The application is available right now and will close on May 6.
 A list of courses eligible for SI support can be found in the application.
-Applicants that have spoken with and received support from a faculty member teaching a Spring 2022 SI-supported course will be given priority.
+Applicants that have spoken with and received support from a faculty member teaching a Fall 2022 SI-supported course will be given priority.

 The Supplemental Instruction (SI) program is designed to proactively support students enrolled in supported sections of traditionally challenging courses.
 SI sessions are offered up to twice weekly to help students increase their understanding of course material while learning applied study skills from a peer leader who has successfully completed the course.
 Through structured sessions in an academic setting, students are encouraged to work collaboratively to identify what to learn and how to learn it.
 International data suggests that students who regularly attend SI sessions are more likely to earn a higher grade in the course.